Aladdin-Elshamy/Inspirational_message_generator/README.md

 ## 🖥️ What Does this program do?

 1. The program has 3 different arrays.
-2. Each array talks about something speacial.
+2. Each array talks about something special.
 3. Each array has 3 different massages.
-4. Each time the user run the program he will get three different massages from the program. <br />
+4. Each time the user run the program he will get three different massages from the program.

 ## 📝 How to use the program?